Suzuki Suzulight

 Suzulight was the brand used for kei cars built by the Suzuki Motor Corporation from 1955 to 1969.
 They were Suzuki's first entry into automotive manufacturing, having previously only produced motorcycles.
+It was Japan's second front-wheel drive car, after the very limited production Tsukuba-go of the 1930s.
 The Suzulight sedans and light vans all had transversely mounted engines and front-wheel drive.
 The Suzulight Carry trucks and vans were the first to use the Carry label, still around today.